haidara02/ecometrics/README.md

-# Ecometrics (24t1_comp3900_p13)
+# Ecometrics

-You can access the deployed Ecometrics webpage at [Ecometrics](https://maple-c40cf.web.app/), or you can run the application locally by:
+You can access the deployed Ecometrics webpage at (unavailable at the moment due to expired Firebase license) , or you can run the application locally by:

 ## Installing WSL2 & npm